Frequently Asked Questions

 For information, visit our Privacy Center.

 Your Nelnet Bank loan is still considered a student loan and you may qualify for tax benefits.
 Please consult your tax advisor for more information.
-See Disclaimer
+See Disclaimer.

 About Parent PLUS Loans